AI Exposure Map · Methodology

 AI disruption pressureThe downward pressure on job numbers as a result of AI automation.
 Higher at higher AI scores.
 Modulated by NL vulnerability.

-RangeThe difference between the conservative forecast (with damping) and the optimistic forecast (without damping).
+RangeThe difference between the lower bound (with damping) and the upper bound (without damping).
 Reflects the inherent uncertainty of the model.

 Relative indexJob volume expressed as a number with 2015 = 100.
 Index 142 means +42% relative to 2015.
 Not an absolute job count.